Drastically cut expenses in just one day so that you can find extra cash for your monthly budget. 4 Call scripts included!

 - If you are crunched for time, know that you can outsource this task.
 Kyle from The Penny Hoarder discusses a service that will make these types of phone calls and negotiations for you for the price of keeping half of any of the costs that they save you.
 Fifty percent is a lot of money to keep, but remember, you would not have gained anything without having someone make these phone calls for you.

 Hopefully your phone calls won’t all feed onto each other, causing you to have to make several other phone calls.
 But if they do, know that the agony will only last today, and that the financial benefits will keep paying you back month after month.
 And if you are not looking to save yourself money, then why not do this and donate the monthly savings gained to a charity instead?
+It's the best way for how to cut expenses and save money at the same time.

 If you take the time (or use a service) to cut your bills in a day, please share your progress, experiences (both good and bad), and any money saved in the comments below!
 It will be fun to see the total amount of money this community can save.